ariannedee/python-environments/README.md

 # Python Environments and Best Practises Live Training

-This is the code for the *Safari Live Training* - **Python Environments and Best Practises** presented by Arianne Dee
+This is the code for the *O'Reilly Live Training* - **Python Environments and Best Practises** presented by Arianne Dee

 **Note**: If you're looking for the project code for a specific date in the past, look for the specific class [here](https://github.com/ariannedee/python-environments/releases)